 We can now see that, so long as one lives in a society, “social” decisions are not separable from “personal” decisions.
 The personal affects the social and the social affects the personal.
 We should therefore have a single term for a single set of normative principles encompassing the entire field of human choices.
 That term is “ethics,” or synonymously, “morality.”

 In Ayn Rand’s words, ethics or morality is “a code of values to guide man’s choices and actions—the choices and actions that determine the purpose and the course of his life.
 Ethics, as a science, deals with discovering and defining such a code.”

 - Many people think that ethics is a set of social rules, whereas many philosophers throughout history have seen ethics as prescribing a way of life.
 Who’s correct?

 - People need the guidance of principles when they are alone, in order to survive.
 Are these principles a part of ethics or outside of it? (i.e. prudence?)
 Is surviving alone simply a means of later engaging in social activities?
 (Thus putting norms for solitary survival within a “social ethics?”)

-- Socialization is not the ultimate goal for the vast majority of people.
-The natural ultimate goal directing one’s choices may include socialization, but must be broader than simple group-promotion.
+- Socializing is not the ultimate goal for the vast majority of people.
+The natural ultimate goal directing one’s choices may include socializing, but must be broader than simple group-promotion.
 The Objectivist answer to question of an ultimate goal is that it is one’s own flourishing life process, (which produces happiness.)
 But can ethics still be attached to the subcategory of purely social choices?